ExtremeFLOW/neko/doc/pages/user-file.md

 ### Runtime mesh deformation {#user-file_user-mesh-setup}

 This user function allows for the modification of the mesh at runtime, by acting on the element nodes of the mesh specified in the case file.
+This function is only called once before the simulation time loop.
 The example below is taken from the [compression example](https://github.com/ExtremeFLOW/neko/blob/a0613606360240e5059e65d6d98f4a57cf73e237/examples/tgv/tgv.f90#L27).

 ```.f90
   !
 Rescale mesh